-Goethe had a way with words and called this village, popular since the Middle Ages, "a picture book come alive".
-What to do in Mittenwald need not be more complicated than simply going for a stroll.
+Goethe had a way with words and called this village, popular since the Middle Ages, "a picture book come alive."
+What to do in Mittenwald need not be more complicated than just going for a stroll.

 In the main square is the iconic 14th century St. Peter und Paul Church.
 The original structure was built in 1315 with the current design from Josef Schmuzer dating from the mid-1700s.
 It serves almost 6,000 parishioners as well as the numerous tourists who step inside to admire the golden Baroque decor.
 Listen for the bells which ring throughout the town on the hour.

 Visitors to Mittenwald can't miss the impressive Karwendel Alps.
-This is the largest mountain range of the Northern Limestone Alps and Mittenwald is a great base from which to explore.
+This is the most extensive mountain range of the Northern Limestone Alps, and Mittenwald is a great base from which to explore.

 Hikers will rejoice in the mountain paths that lead up to the peaks, but for the rest of us, there is the Karwendelbahn (cable car).
 Taking just ten minutes, it carries 25 people from 913 to 2,244 meters where they can find Germany’s highest nature information center.
 Bergwelt Karwendel offers an exhibit on the area with nature films and information on the local environment, as well as a comically oversized telescope with views reaching much further than the eye can see, like that of the Isartal river valley about 1,300 meters below.

 In the summer, the top station of the Karwendelbahn is the perfect starting point for a hike.
 The visitor center offers information on leisurely walks as well as demanding multi-day hikes.
-There are over 130 km of trails!
+There are more than 130 kilometers of trails!
 Little more is required than sturdy footwear, sun protection and a decent supply of water.